jbenninghoff/cluster-validation/README.txt

 Please use the steps below to test CPU/RAM, disk, and networking performance as well as to verify that your cluster meets MapR installation requirements.
-Pre-install tests must be run before installing MapR.
-Post-install tests must be run after installing MapR.
-Post-install tests help assure that the cluster is in good working order and ready to hand over to production.
+Pre-install tests should be run before installing MapR.
+Post-install tests should be run after installing the MapR software and configuring a cluster.
+Post-install tests help assure that the cluster is in good working order and ready to hand over to your production team.

 Install clush (rpm provided, also available via EPEL) on a machine with passwordless ssh to all other cluster nodes.
 Update the file